Insights

 “The seller does not know of anything which will materially affect the buyer’s use or enjoyment of the strata lot or of the common property comprised in the strata scheme.”

-The buyer successfully sued the Vendor for breach of contract and fraudulent misrepresentation of the property after the parties signed the contract.
+The buyer successfully sued the seller for breach of contract and fraudulent misrepresentation of the property after the parties signed the contract.

 Section 12(d) of Sale of Land Amendment Act 2019 (“Act”)